yanfeit/yanfeit.github.io/_posts/2020/maurer-rose/2020-01-26-maurer-rose.md

 comments: false
 ---

-*Maurer Rose* was introduced by Peter M. Maurer in his paper titled as [*A Rose is a Rose...*](https://www.jstor.org/stable/2322215?origin=crossref&seq=1). under construction...
+*Maurer Rose* was introduced by Peter M. Maurer in his paper titled as [*A Rose is a Rose...*](https://www.jstor.org/stable/2322215?origin=crossref&seq=1).

 <!-- more -->

+It happens that Maurer Rose is a very good choice to be as an icon image.
+Readers can find many materials about Maurer Rose on the website, such as [The Coding Train's vedio](https://www.youtube.com/watch?v=f5QBExMNB1I), [Wikipedia](https://en.wikipedia.org/wiki/Maurer_rose)'s introductory page, as well as [raw JavaScript code](https://codepen.io/Igor_Konovalov/full/ZJwPQv/) on codepen.io.
+Actually, the picture below is what I took from [CodingTrain](https://github.com/CodingTrain/website/tree/master/CodingChallenges/CC_055_Roses/P5) with very little modification.

 <div class="mycontainer" id="canvas-holder">
     <!-- Our sketch will go here! -->